csckcac/platform/products/lb/README.txt

 For additional support information please refer to http://wso2.com/support/

-For more information on WSO2 LB, visit the WSO2 Oxygen Tank (http://wso2.org)
+For more information on WSO2 ELB, visit the WSO2 Oxygen Tank (http://wso2.org)

 Issue Tracker
 ==================================